Tire Size Explained: What the Numbers Mean

 Tire Size Meanings

-A: TIRE TYPE The first letter in the code tells you what class of tire it is.
+The first letter in the code tells you what class of tire it is.

-ST stands for Special Trailer.
+• ST stands for Special Trailer.
 These tire sizes are meant for trailers, including fifth wheels and other travel trailers, as well as boat and utility trailers.

 If there’s no letter before the first number, you have a metric tire most commonly referred to as European size.
 It’s also measured in millimeters but may have a different load capacity than a P or LT tire.
+Confused by all the numbers and letters?
+The pros at Les Schwab can help.

-C: ASPECT RATIO The forward slash separates the tire width number from the two-digit aspect ratio.
+The forward slash separates the tire width number from the two-digit aspect ratio.
 The bigger the aspect ratio, the higher/taller the tire’s sidewall, or “profile” as it’s sometimes called.

 The aspect ratio is indicated on the tire sidewall as a percentage.
 It’s the height of the sidewall measured from wheel rim to top of the tread, expressed as a percentage of tire width.